Bay Creek Neighborhood Association, Inc. Bylaws

 Section 1.
 The general purposes of the standing committees shall be to promote neighborhood awareness and coordinate activity in those areas of concern to the specific mandate of the committee.

-2.1 Welcoming and Recruitment Committee.
-Make contact with neighbors and businesses new to the neighborhood, conduct recruitment activities as necessary, and welcome and orient newcomers to Association meetings.
+2.1 Welcome Committee.
+Contact neighbors and businesses new to the neighborhood, conduct recruitment activities as necessary, and welcome and orient newcomers to association meetings.

-2.4 Planning and Economic Development.
-Concerns all activities within the neighborhood which affect land use, business development and retention and represent the association before city agencies when warranted.
+2.4 Planning and Economic Development Committee.
+Focus on activities within the neighborhood that affect land use, business development and retention; educate neighborhood residents and solicit their input; and represent the association when warranted.

 Section 3.
 Chairs of standing committees shall be elected to one year terms by the general membership at the annual meeting.